QuentinPace/Habito/wiki/endpoints.md

       "name": "75 hard",
       "description": "75-day mental toughness program that challenges participants to follow a strict regimen without exception.", "total_days": 75,
-      "enroll": true // if the user that created it wants to enroll "tasks": [
+      "enroll": true, // if the user that created it wants to enroll "tasks": [
         {
           "name": "drink aqua"